 Fynn (Sure Thing)

-Fynn is the newest member of our lesson staff.
-He is a 2000 14.1 hand Welsh cross who is experienced in the show hunter arena, and he's been used for beginner lessons.
-He's quickly learning to enjoy the fun stuff at HVS, and has been jumping in the field and competed at the Beaufort Hunter Trials.
-Fynn has also done some starter horse trials and XC schoolings and seems to enjoy it.
+Fynn is a 2000 14.1 hand Welsh cross who is experienced in the show hunter arena, and he's been used for beginner lessons.
+He quickly learned to enjoy the fun stuff at HVS, and has been jumping in the field and competed at various shows and horse trials.

-Sweet and kind, he's become a favorite at the barn.
+Sweet and kind, he is a favorite at the barn.